opentk/opentk.net/learn/pal2/Application-Icon.md

 You can read more about `info.plist` and other keys and features related to it here: https://developer.apple.com/documentation/bundleresources/information_property_list/managing_your_app_s_information_property_list?language=objc

+`info.plist` files are most easily authored using the Xcode tools available through the developer kit on macOS, but can be written by hand with enough attention to detail.

 `info.plist` keys of interest might be `CFBundleDisplayName` in combination with a `InfoPlist.strings` file for application name localization, or `CFBundleDevelopmentRegion` to set the default language for the application.

 To include this in your project we can do the following in the `.csproj`: